Shikarinzikato/a-ha-fandom/README.md

 The target audience is everyone who is a fan of a-ha and wants to contribute in any way, from reporting inconsistencies, to providing on work that has been done and what needs to be improved.

 ## Personal Note
 This is my first project, although a third or forth or fifth attempt implementing it like a seasoned software dev would.
+I.e., making regular and concise commits.

 ## Requirements
 As per requirements i`ve made sure my code has been checked by HTML and CSS validators.